cyanreg/avtransport/README.md

    * MPEG-TS: Somewhat rigid.
 Requests for new codec registrations may take a while.
 Unextendable, and somewhat incompatible, as all new codecs must fit in previously user-data.
    * RIST: No specifications.
 Closed source.
    * SRT: Public specifications.
 Must join an organization.
-   * ISOBMFF/MP4: Very rigid.
-Must join an organization.
+   * ISOBMFF/MP4: Low rigidity.
+Actively extended, though some features may take time to be stabilized.
    * Matroska: Low rigidity.
 It takes a while to add new features.
    * NUT: Low rigidity.